SGDInstitute/apollo/content/collections/pages/sgdinstitute/get-involved.md

         content:
           -
             type: text
             text: 'Our team includes educators, artists, nerds, foodies, gardeners, and choir/band/theater kids all living our best lives in Michigan, Minnesota, and Chicago.
-Our team works entirely remote and meets regularly to strategize and execute our organizational goals and programming. '
-      -
-        type: paragraph
-        attrs:
-          textAlign: left
-          class: null
-        content:
-          -
-            type: text
-            text: 'Since our organization was founded in 2016, our initial goal of supporting the longevity of the Midwest Bisexual Lesbian Gay Transgender Asexual College Conference has expanded into coordinating a slate of programs and initiatives focusing on the needs, experiences, and liberation of queer and trans folks in the Midwest.'
+Our team works entirely remote and meets regularly to strategize and execute our organizational goals and programming.
+Since our organization was founded in 2016, our initial goal of supporting the longevity of the Midwest Bisexual Lesbian Gay Transgender Asexual College Conference has expanded into coordinating a slate of programs and initiatives focusing on the needs, experiences, and liberation of queer and trans folks in the Midwest.'
     image: news/mblgtacc-2013-chairs-teaser-1090x681.jpg
     bg_type: color
     bg_color: bg-green-900